Lenny McLean: Unlicensed boxing

 During his teenage years, McLean mixed with various local criminals.
 He was arrested for petty crimes and served 18 months in prison.
 After he was fired from his first legitimate job for beating up his foreman, he worked odd jobs.
 By the age of fifteen, McLean realised he could earn a living from fighting and pursued it as his main means of income.

-McLean's first unlicensed boxing match came about as a result of a chance meeting while in his late teens: when his car broke down in the Blackwall Tunnel he abandoned it and went to buy a replacement from an associate known as Kenny Mac, a gypsy used-car salesman in Kingsland Road, Hackney, only to find the replacement quickly failed too.
-McLean returned later to demand his money back, but instead of refunding McLean, Mac offered to give McLean a new car in exchange for him fighting in one of Mac's unlicensed boxing bouts later that night in Mac's yard.
+McLean's first unlicensed boxing match came about as a result of a chance meeting while in his late teens.
+When his car broke down in the Blackwall Tunnel, he abandoned it and went to buy a replacement from an associate named Kenny Mac, a gypsy used-car salesman in Kingsland Road, Hackney, only to find the replacement quickly failed too.
+McLean returned later to demand his money back.
+Instead of refunding McLean, Mac offered to give McLean a new car in exchange for him fighting in one of Mac's unlicensed boxing bouts later that night in Mac's yard.
 McLean's opponent lasted less than a minute against him, earning McLean £500, a considerable prize at the time.
-Mac and McLean became friends and on numerous later bouts Mac acted as McLean's boxing manager, with McLean subsequently becoming the best-known bare-knuckle street fighter in Britain.
+Mac and McLean became friends and on numerous later bouts Mac acted as McLean's boxing manager.
+McLean became the best-known bare-knuckle street fighter in Britain.

 When Frank Warren formed the National Boxing Council in the 1970s, it allowed the toughest underground fighters in Britain to compete legally.
-McLean, unable to become a licensed boxer due to his violent reputation and lengthy criminal record, entered the world of unlicensed boxing (which, although legal, was not sanctioned by the British Boxing Board of Control), and he quickly became one of its brightest stars and had a fearsome reputation.
+McLean, unable to become a licensed boxer due to his violent reputation and lengthy criminal record, entered the world of unlicensed boxing, which, although legal, was not sanctioned by the British Boxing Board of Control.
+He quickly became one of its brightest stars and had a fearsome reputation.